Lumcoin/leaf-type-mixture/README.md

 pip install -e .
 ```

-To use the Earth Engine API you need to authenticate.
-Execute the Python code below.
-Follow the instructions on the website and paste the authentication key into the input window.
+To use the Earth Engine API, authenticate with the following Python code.
+Follow the website instructions and paste the authentication key into the input window.
 Repeat this process whenever your token expires.

 ```python
 import ee